takasumir/osakacycling/content/posts/n-kawachi-cycle-path/index.md

 ![Crossing Hoya River](images/042.webp)

 The correct way is to go straight up here, but at first I mistakenly took the left.
-However, this road itself is off the cycle line, and it seems that the Kitakawachi Cycle Line has a parallel bicycle path on the right side across the river.
+However, this road itself is off the cycle line, and it seems that the North Kawachi Cycle Line has a parallel bicycle path on the right side across the river.

 ![Slope](images/043.webp)